nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Generate City\{#generate-city}

-The generate city transformer generates a randomly selected US city.
-You can see the complete list of cities that are available to be randomly selected [here](https://github.com/nucleuscloud/neosync/blob/main/worker/internal/benthos/transformers/data-sets/addresses.json).
+Generates a randomly selected US city.
+You can see the complete list of cities that are available to be randomly selected

-If you'd rather not get back a real city value, you can use the [Generate Random String Transformer](/transformers/system#generate-random-string) to generate a random string value.

 **Configurations**

-There are no configurations for the city transformer.
+There are no configurations for this transformer.

 **Examples**

-Here are some examples of what an output City value may look like.

 | Example Output |
 | -------------- |